Tips for safe cycling #1: Door Zone

 The best way to avoid being hit by a car door is simply to not put yourself in that position in the first place.
 Ride wide of the door zone: at least an arm’s length away from parked cars.
 The width of a door and a little bit more (otherwise you’ll end up on the floor).

-This may mean you are towards the centre of a narrow road, leaving little room for traffic to pass, which can be daunting if there is a car behind you.
+This might mean you are towards the centre of a narrow road, leaving little room for traffic to pass, which can be daunting if there is a car behind you.
 Stick to your position and look around to make eye contact with the driver – this should encourage them to give you a bit more time and space.
 In this situation, you actually have right of way: you are the road user in front, and it’s up to the person behind to overtake when it’s safe to do so.
 If there’s no room for them to pass, they simply have to wait.
 If there’s someone in the oncoming lane, again, hold your position.
 Moving over is giving the driver ahead an invitation to pass, potentially too fast and too close.
 Staying wide means the driver will be forced to slow down, and as you get closer, you can negotiate past each other, in exactly the same way that you would if you were driving a car.
 Eye contact works wonders – not only does it make you a person rather than a ‘cyclist’, it shows you know what you are doing and the driver behind or ahead is more likely to act patiently towards you.

 On wider roads it can be even more daunting to hold your position out of the door zone – traffic will probably be going faster, and there’ll be more of it.
 But there’ll also be more room for it to pass.